-Emma Stone For ‘La La Land’ Musical Rumors Are Untrue [Debunked]
+Emma Stone For ‘La La Land’ Musical Rumors Are Untrue

 CDL claims that Eva’s worry arises from her observation that Emma “is currently single, has a reputation for hitting on other people’s boyfriends, and is at the top of her career.”

-Earlier this month, the rumor-debunking site refuted the claim that Eva and Ryan had a major fight because of the Ghostrider star’s refusal to accompany her beau at the Academy Awards.
+Earlier this month, the rumor debunking site refuted the claim that Eva and Ryan had a major fight because of the Ghostrider star’s refusal to accompany her beau at the Academy Awards.
 She allegedly told Ryan that it’s okay if she wouldn’t attend because “Emma would be there for him.”
 Eva’s retort allegedly angered Ryan so much that he “stormed out of the house.”

 The Hitch actress doesn’t have a history of consistently accompanying Ryan to high-profile events.
 She even opened up to Shape magazine for its April 2017 edition about her penchant for staying at home.